 After dinner, at around 10 PM, the golden hour starts, and the magical light goes on for hours.
 Our plan is to visit Seljalandsfoss and hopefully experience one of the highlights of the trip: photographing the midnight sun illuminating the waterfall from behind with the wildflowers.

 After this, our next location will be the impressive Lómagnúpur, a glacier-shaped mountain where you can shoot reflections and some wonderful drone images.
-The third stop will be at the first glacier of the trip: Svínafellsjökull, one of the most impressive glaciers in Iceland where you can literally touch the ice.
+The third stop will be at the first glacier of the trip: Svínafellsjökull, one of the most impressive glaciers in Iceland, where you can literally touch the ice.

-Finally, we will end up at the famous Jökulsárlón lagoon, the largest glacial lagoon in Iceland where huge chunks of icebergs fall off the famed Vatnajökull Glacier.
+Finally, we will end up at the famous Jökulsárlón lagoon, the largest glacial lagoon in Iceland, where huge chunks of icebergs fall off the famed Vatnajökull Glacier.
 This is an astonishing location and the most photogenic glacier in Iceland, so we’ll plan plenty of time for you to capture the lagoon from different perspectives under the ethereal light of the midnight sun.

+After a short 10-minute drive from the beach, we will visit the huge Fjallsárlón glacier, another of the most stunning glaciers in the area.
 For the rest of the day, we’ll continue east on the Ring Road.
-Here, the landscape changes dramatically and you’ll start seeing the first jagged peaks that are characteristic of the Iceland East Fjords.
+Here, the landscape changes dramatically, and you’ll start seeing the first jagged peaks that are typical of the Iceland East Fjords.

 After settling in and having dinner in the popular fishing town of Höfn, we will drive to the easternmost point of the tour, Hvalnes Lighthouse, to enjoy the midnight sun lighting up the pointed peaks of the imposing Eystrahorn mountain and the marvelous Vestrahorn (Stokksnes), probably the most photogenic mountain in Iceland.